ihateemoji/bitwig-studio/README.md

-# Bitwig Studio XBPS Package
+# Bitwig Studio 5 XBPS Package

-This repository contains files for packaging Bitwig Studio for Void Linux using the XBPS package manager.
+This repository contains files for packaging Bitwig Studio 5 for Void Linux using the XBPS package manager.

 ## Files

-1. `template`: XBPS template file for Bitwig Studio
+1. `template`: XBPS template file for Bitwig Studio 5

 ## Template File

-The `template` file is an XBPS template for Bitwig Studio.
+The `template` file is an XBPS template for Bitwig Studio 5.

 - Architecture: x86_64 only
 - Build style: precompiled binaries

-The template file handles the installation of precompiled binaries and sets up the necessary package metadata.

 ### Installation

-To install the Bitwig Studio package:
+To install the Bitwig Studio 5 package:

 1. Clone the Void Packages repository:
    ```sh